-- Accessory Classification Requests as described in FDA's guidance entitled, "Medical Device Accessories Describing Accessories and Classification Pathways" - For an Existing Accessory Type: to request appropriate classification of an accessory that has been granted marketing authorization as part of a premarket submission for another device with which the accessory is intended to be used. - o For a New Accessory Type: to request appropriate classification of an accessory that has not been previously classified under the Federal Food, Drug, and Cosmetic Act (FD&C Act), cleared for marketing under a 510(k) submission, or approved in a PMA.
+- Submissions associated with the Safer Technologies Program ("STeP") as described in FDA's guidance entitled, "Safer Technologies Program for Medical Devices" 11: - STeP Entrance Request: to request inclusion in the Safer Technologies Program. - o STeP Interaction Submission: to request feedback on device development and clinical protocols for devices previously included in STeP. - Accessory Classification Requests as described in FDA's guidance entitled, "Medical Device Accessories Describing Accessories and Classification Pathways" 12: - For an Existing Accessory Type: to request appropriate classification of an accessory that has been granted marketing authorization as part of a premarket submission for another device with which the accessory is intended to be used. - o For a New Accessory Type: to request appropriate classification of an accessory that has not been previously classified under the FD&C Act, cleared for marketing under a 510(k) submission, or approved in a PMA.
 New Accessory Type classification requests should be submitted together with the premarket submission for the parent device.
 Accessory Classification Request will be tracked as a Q-Sub with review and decisions being conducted concurrently with the parent premarket submission.